Timothy Spall: Career

 In 2012, Spall filmed Wasteland (known as The Rise in Britain), with actors Matthew Lewis and Vanessa Kirby.
 The Newport Beach Film Festival in Newport Beach, California, screened Wasteland in April 2013.
-Also in 2012 Spall played Charlie Morgan in the edgy film Comes a Bright Day.
+Also in 2012, Spall played Charlie Morgan in the film Comes a Bright Day.

-In 2013 and 2014, Spall starred in the BBC television series "Blandings", a comedy series adapted by Guy Andrews from the Blandings Castle stories of P. G. Wodehouse.
-It was first broadcast 13 January 2013.
+In 2013 and 2014, Spall starred in the BBC television series Blandings, a comedy series adapted by Guy Andrews from the Blandings Castle stories of P. G. Wodehouse.
+It was first broadcast on 13 January 2013.

 In 2014, he won the Best Actor Award at the 2014 Cannes Film Festival for Mr. Turner, a biographical film on J. M. W. Turner directed by Mike Leigh.
 Spall has mentioned that this role is his personal favourite as it inspired him to take on painting.
 In 2016, Spall portrayed Holocaust denier David Irving in the film Denial, directed by Mick Jackson.

 From 29 March to 14 May 2016, Spall played the title role of Davies in Harold Pinter's play The Caretaker, directed by Matthew Warchus at the Old Vic theatre in London opposite George MacKay and Daniel Mays.

-In 2018 he played Terry Perkins, one of the robbers, in the ITV miniseries Hatton Garden.

-Spall went on to play Major Alistair Gregory in the acclaimed dramatic film Spencer (2021).
-He shared several psychologically charged scenes with Kristen Stewart who portrayed Princess Diana.
+In 2018, he played Terry Perkins, one of the robbers, in the ITV miniseries Hatton Garden.
+He went on to play Major Alistair Gregory in the acclaimed dramatic film Spencer (2021), opposite Kristen Stewart as Diana, Princess of Wales.

-Spall received the 2024 BAFTA TV Award for Best Actor in a Leading Role, for his performance as Peter Farquhar in the BBC's true life drama series The Sixth Commandment, which aired in 2023.

-Also in 2024, Spall played the Duke of Norfolk in the BBC dramatisation of the Hilary Mantel novel Wolf Hall: The Mirror and the Light, taking over the role played in the first series by the late Bernard Hill.
+Spall received the 2024 BAFTA TV Award for Best Actor in a Leading Role, for his performance as Peter Farquhar in the BBC's true-life drama series The Sixth Commandment, first broadcast in 2023.
+Also in 2024, Spall played the Duke of Norfolk in the BBC dramatisation of the Hilary Mantel novel Wolf Hall: The Mirror and the Light, taking on the role played in the first series by the late Bernard Hill.

-To mark to 80th anniversary of the end of World War 2 in Europe, in May 2025, Spall performed a public reading in London of the speech Winston Churchill had delivered when Germany surrendered.
+To mark the 80th anniversary of the end of World War 2 in Europe, in May 2025, Spall performed a public reading in London of the speech Winston Churchill had delivered when Germany surrendered.

+In 2025 Spall played Polonius in a modern-day adaptation of Hamlet, scripted by Michael Lesslie and directed by Aneil Karia, before going on to create the role of John Chapel in Death Valley.